-The Governing Body is committed to ensuring consistency of treatment and fairness.
+The governing body is committed to ensuring consistency of treatment and fairness.
 It will abide by all relevant equality legislation, including the duty to make reasonable adjustments for teachers with disabilities.
-The Governing Body is aware of the guidance on the Equality Act 2010 issued by the DfE.
+The governing body is aware of the guidance on the Equality Act 2010 issued by the DfE.
+The governing board will also ensure that the appraisal process is free from bureaucracy and recognises, encourages, and validates teachers' commitment to their own performance and development.
+The appraisal process will be done so in a safe and supportive environment in which teachers and leaders can have open, honest, and fair discussions about successes and areas for improvement.